Weighted Hardy spaces associated with elliptic operators. Part I: Weighted norm inequalities for conical square functions: Proofs of the main results

 \begin{proposition} The square functions $\Scal_{\hh}$, $\Grm_{\hh}$, and $\Gcal_{\hh}$ are bounded on $L^p(\mathbb{R}^n)$ for every $p_-(L)<p\le 2$. \end{proposition}

 Let us note that the boundedness of $\Grm_{\hh}$ has been established in \cite[Section 6.2]{Auscher}.
 On the other hand, one can easily see that $\Gcal_{\hh}\lesssim \Grm_{\hh}+\Scal_{\hh}$, and therefore we only have to consider $\Scal_{\hh}$.
-In turn, this operator will be handled by using a Calder\'on-Zygmund type result from \cite{AuscherMartell:III}.
+In turn, this operator will be handled by using a Calder\'on-Zygmund type result from \cite{AuscherMartell:III} after the proof of Proposition \ref{prop:Cpo-Mp0-S-heat}.

-We would like to observe that, a posteriori, Theorem \ref{thm:SF-Heat}, part $(a)$, applied with $w\equiv 1$, implies that $\Scal_{\hh}$, $\Grm_{\hh}$, and $\Gcal_{\hh}$ are also bounded on $L^p(\mathbb{R}^n)$ for every $2\le p<\infty$ (and therefore in the range $p_-(L)\le p<\infty$).
+We would like to observe that, a posteriori, Theorem \ref{thm:SF-Heat}, part $(a)$, applied with $w\equiv 1$, implies that $\Scal_{\hh}$, $\Grm_{\hh}$, and $\Gcal_{\hh}$ are also bounded on $L^p(\mathbb{R}^n)$ for every $2\le p<\infty$ (and therefore in the range $p_-(L)< p<\infty$).
 The case $\Grm_{\hh}$ was obtained in \cite[Theorem 3.1, part (2)]{AuscherHofmannMartell}.

 \begin{proof}[Proof of Proposition \ref{prop:Cpo-Mp0-S-heat}] Fix $p_-(L)<p_0\le 2$ and $x_0\in\R^n$.
 Take an arbitrary ball $B\ni x_0$ and split $f$ into its local and global parts: $f=f_{\rm loc}+f_{\rm glob}:=f\chi_{4B}+f\chi_{\R^n\setminus 4B}$.